13 necessities for parent/child swim lessons

 If you take nighttime swim lessons like we do, it's likely you won't have time to feed your child dinner before class.
 I recommend bringing a snack for your child to eat before your lesson.
 I usually put all the snack stuff into a Ziploc bag so I don't have to worry about getting applesauce all over inside our bag (or my car).

 I hope you find this list to be helpful.
-I've also created a downloadable checklist file (see the Resources bar on the right side of the page) if you prefer to have a printed list to check off before each lesson.
+I've also created a downloadable checklist file (see the Resources bar on the right side of the page for PDF and JPG options) if you prefer to have a printed list to check off before each lesson.
 I've also included links to a few of the items mentioned in case you really like them.

 Now, let's stop worrying about what we forgot to bring this week and focus on having fun in the water with our little ones!